digital-land/digital-land.info/application/templates/pages/guidance/keep-your-data-up-to-date.md

-If the data is on a webpage, update the data on that page whenever it changes.
+Update the data in the link on the webpage whenever it changes.

-If you have given us a live URL from your data system, it will update automatically with any changes.

-We take the data from your webpage or URL every day.
+Every day we take the data from the link you have shared.